raspberrypilearning/scratch-3-phrasebook/en/step_5.md

 --- task ---
 Test your code to ensure everything works correctly.
 Does the backdrop switch between the two you selected?
-Do the sprites appear and dissapear as expected?
+Do the sprites appear and disappear as expected?
 ![Test code to switch backdrops](images/testBackdropSwap.gif)
 --- /task ---